 3. Shirogami Steel (White Steel): Pure and Sharp

 Shirogami or "White Steel" is known for its purity and ability to hold an extremely sharp edge.
-This type of steel, however, requires more careful maintenance due to its low resistance to corrosion.
-It is ideal for chefs looking for a sharp blade for precise cuts and who are willing to take good care of their knives.
+This type of steel, however, requires more careful maintenance due to its low corrosion resistance.
+It is ideal for chefs seeking a sharp blade for precise cuts and willing to take good care of their knives.

 -